osmbe/road-completion-old/README.md

 node index.js ./sources/osm/belgium.mbtiles ./sources/wegenregister/wegenregister.mbtiles output.geojson
 ```

 This runs the comparison process on the OSM data using wegenregister as a reference.
-The output is writting to _output.geojson_ in this case.
+The output is written to _output.geojson_ in this case.